-Cold sores are small, blister-like lesions that tend to form on the lips, chin, or cheeks, or in the nostrils.
-They less frequently appear on the gums or the roof of the mouth.
+Cold sores, or fever blisters, are small, blister-like lesions that form on the lips, chin, cheeks, or in the nostrils, as well as the gums or the roof of the mouth.
 They result from infection with a herpes simplex virus.
 Antiviral medications may help manage them.

 Cold sores usually cause pain, a burning sensation, or itching before they burst and crust over.
 People sometimes call them fever blisters.

 The most common cause of cold sores is the herpes simplex virus type 1 (HSV-1).
 Other times, these sores result from an infection with a different strain, called herpes simplex virus type 2 (HSV-2).

 There is no way to cure or prevent these sores, but a person can take steps to reduce the frequency and duration of outbreaks.

 The viral strains that cause cold sores, usually HSV-1 and less often HSV-2, are highly contagious and transmit easily during close contact, such as sexual contact.